Learn about services for a PennHIP Xray in Mount Pleasant SC

-PennHIP is a multifaceted radiographic screening method for canine hip evaluation.
+What is PennHIP?
+PennHIP is an x-ray of hip joints commonly used to determine if your pet has hip dysplasia, is at risk of hip dysplasia, etc.) PennHIP is a multifaceted radiographic screening method for canine hip evaluation.
 The technique assesses the quality of the hips and quantitatively measures canine hip joint laxity.
 It is used to screen dogs for canine hip dysplasia and osteoarthritis, diseases that cause pain and disability in dogs who have it.

 Upon completion of PennHip radiographs by a certified veterinarian, the images are sent to the PennHIP Analysis Center for evaluation.
 Owners then receive a full report explaining the degree of hip laxity found in their dog, an analysis of how their dog’s hips compare to the average dog of their breed, and what they can expect to see moving forward regarding hip pain and disability.
-If hip dysplasia is detected, information regarding how to best protect their dog’s hips moving forward is also provided.
+If hip dysplasia is detected, information regarding how to best protect their dog’s hips moving forward also is provided.

 What advantage does it have over OFA (Orthopedic Foundation of America)